Meet Markus Szwarcbard

 Moshka Szwarcbard married Jeta Szleper in 1869 in Kalisz.

-For reference, Szwarc is the Polish Yiddith version the German Schwartz.
+For reference, Szwarc is the Polish Yiddith version of the German Schwartz.
 Szwarcbard translates as “black beard”.
-Kalisz lies in the western most region of the Pale of Settlement.
-All the towns associated with Schwartz and Balyetskey (Kalisz, Warsaw and Wloclawak) lie in the “Congress Poland”.
+Kalisz lies in present day Poland near Warsaw and Wloclawak, other towns associated with Schwartz and Balyetskey families.
 This region fell under German control after Poland was broken up in the the late 1700’s.
-Poland reappeared as Congress Poland in 1815 after Napoleon’s defeat, and placed under Russian control.
-Poland occasionally rebelled (1835 & 1865) in an effort to maintain some autonomy from continued Russification.
+Poland reappeared as the Kingdom of Poland or “Congress Poland” in 1815 after Napoleon’s defeat, and placed under Russian control.
+The Polish people occasionally rebelled (1835 & 1863) in an effort to maintain some autonomy from continued Russification.
 The 1863 rebellion was partly due to Mother Russia’s attempt to force young men around Warsaw to serve in its army.
-After the insurrection was defeated in 1865, Russia really cracked down on the region which was renamed in 1867 as “Vistula Land”.
+After Russia squashed the insurrection in 1864, the government really cracked down on the region which was renamed as “Vistula Land” in 1867.
 It is against this backdrop that 20 year old Max arrived in America in 1868.

 Was our Max Schwartz born as Markus Szwarcbard in Dec 1848 in Kalisz?
 It is too early to say, and we may ultimately never know with more clarity.
 I have looked through the current index of births, marriages and deaths, and see no additional references to any other Szwarcbards or Balyetskys that connect.
 Here’s hoping that the Polish Jewish Society can unearth a few more records.